Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 Instead of creating every single status code, failure reasons, error message, and sub error code again, Amplitude recommends using the same set of error codes from your list creation endpoint.
 Just select **Copy errors from other endpoints** and select an endpoint you've written errors for.

-### Preview & Test Endpoint
+### Preview & test endpoint

 Before submitting your configuration for review, test the mock payload that you expect to receive from Amplitude.
 On the right side of the configuration page, follow these steps to preview and test your configuration.

 Configure the test integration instance:

 1. **Provide a valid Project ID in your organization for testing**: Select your project.
 2. **Name**: Enter a name for the integration.
-This is just for testing this instance of the integration and won't change your integration's public name.
+This is just for testing this instance of the integration and doesn't change your integration's public name.
 3. **API Key**: Enter the API key from the Amplitude project.
 4. **Key**: Choose which Amplitude User Properties to map to your target ID.